 Seminole County Public Schools (SCPS) receives an annual allocation of federal dollars to provide supplemental resources to schools that have high percentages of children who qualify for free or reduced-priced lunch.
 ESSA and Florida law determine the eligibility of schools and how funds are allocated to eligible schools and programs.

-Currently, 14 elementary schools, four middle schools, three special centers, and 12 non-public schools are receiving supplemental resources through Title I, Part A.
+Currently, 13 elementary schools, four middle schools, three special centers, one charter school, and 13 non-public schools are receiving supplemental resources through Title I, Part A.

 Improving the Academic Achievement of Disadvantaged Students